 Mitt Romney is on record as saying that corporations are people.
 The Supreme Court in the infamous Citizens United case has ruled that corporations have First Amendment rights and can therefore hurl untold gobbets of cash into the political fray.
 Clearly this mindset has emboldened the plutocrats and billionaire Masters of the Universe who believe that their wealth translates into moral superiority in all matters.

 The toxic combination of the entitled one percent united with religious zealots who believe that their personal understanding of spirituality should dominate has produced an alternate universe where religious freedom means religious oppression and domination.
-In this bizarre logical inversion the Supreme Court is being asked to affirm religious freedom at the expense of the rights of others.
+In this bizarre logical inversion the Supreme Court is being asked to affirm religious freedom at the expense of the religious rights of others.

 The problem with this case is that it is a classical slippery slope.
 If employers have religious beliefs that are not consistent with contraception and are entitled to deny such services to their employees, there is a long of line of alternative believers who also will need to be heard.
 There are religious adherents who oppose blood transfusions, vaccinations and, in some instances, any traditional medical care whatsoever.